Shindand: Climate

 With an influence from the local steppe climate, Shindand features a cold semi-arid climate (BSk) under the Köppen climate classification.
 The average temperature in Shindand is 16.5 °C, while the annual precipitation averages 168 mm.

 July is the hottest month of the year with an average temperature of 29.4 °C. The coldest month January has an average temperature of 4.1 °C.

 Shindand Air Base

-The Shindand Air Base is located about 15 miles to the northeast of the town, which currently occupied by Afghan and NATO's International Security Assistance Force.
+The Shindand Air Base is located about 15 miles to the northeast of the town, which was occupied by Afghan and NATO's International Security Assistance Force.
 It is a former Soviet airfield, repaired by U.S. forces.
 The area is flat and arid, with foothills to the north and west.
 The Kandahar–Herat Highway, which is part of Afghanistan's Highway 1, passes next to the Shindand Air Base.
-A free medical clinic supported by the Afghan National Army (ANA) provides free medical care for the population of the town.
+A free medical clinic supported by the Afghan National Army (ANA) provided free medical care for the population of the town.